Molkobain/itop-datacenter-view/README.md

 Save the object and go back to the *rack*.
 The *server* will now appear in the *front* panel!
 ![How to - Result](https://raw.githubusercontent.com/Molkobain/itop-datacenter-view/develop/docs/mdv-howto-positionserver-03.png)

+### Contributors
+I would like to give a special thank you to the people who contributed to this:
+ - Bostoen, Jeffrey

 ### Licensing
 This extension is under [MIT license](https://en.wikipedia.org/wiki/MIT_License).